Josh Sokol

 Josh Sokol (born December 1, 1997) is an American football center.
 He played college football at Sacred Heart and was signed by the Minnesota Vikings as an undrafted free agent after the 2022 NFL draft.

-Early years
+Early life

 Sokol was born in Hopkinton, Massachusetts, and played high school football for the local team at Hopkinton High School, where he played as a center and a defensive end.
 Josh was also a two time state champion heavy weight wrestler for Hopkinton high.

 College career

 Sokol attended Sacred Heart University, in Fairfield, Connecticut.

 He served as the team captain in 2019 and 2020 seasons, playing all 12 games in 2019, also started all 12 games in 2018.
 He was named first-team all-NEC in 2019 and 2020.

 Professional career

 Minnesota Vikings

 After not being drafted, he was signed by the Minnesota Vikings on July 30, 2022.
 He was waived on August 30, 2022, and re-signed to the practice squad one day later.
 He signed a reserve/future contract on January 16, 2023.
 He was waived on August 28, 2023.